More photo pros. More photo ops.

 Air transportation to/from Ushuaia, Argentina.
+Hotel and meals in Ushuaia before and after our expedition dates (we have a block of rooms reserved though, with a group rate).
 Passport and visa fees.
 Items of a personal nature.
 Alcoholic beverages and soft drinks.
 Tips for the ship’s crew (recommended $15 per passenger per day).
-Expedition-related clothing and gear.
 Ship to shore communication (ship’s email, satellite phone).
-Travel medical insurance (required).
+Medical Evacuation Insurance (required).
+Travel Medical and Trip Cancellation Insurance (optional, but recommended).
 Anything not specifically listed as included.

-A non-refundable deposit of 25% (based on cabin chosen) is due upon registration and will secure your spot on this expedition.
-Further non-refundable payment of 25% is due by November 30, 2017.
-Final balance will be due by May 31, 2018.
+Prices are listed here.
+A deposit of 30% is due upon registration and will secure your spot on this expedition.
+Further payment of $4,500 USD is due by December 1, 2018.
+Final balance will be due by June 1, 2019.
 Your payments are firm commitments and are not refundable, which is why we strongly encourage you to have trip cancellation insurance.
-Of course, if you have to cancel for any reason, and we can fill your spot, we'll refund your payments.
 Payments can be made by your credit card, personal check, or bank transfer.

 While not expected, a standard clause with all such voyages is that if fuel prices increase between now and our voyage more than anticipated, there is the possibility of a fuel surcharge.

 In addition to the above, all of Muench Workshops’ Terms and Conditions apply.